MicrosoftDocs/fabric-docs/docs/data-factory/cost-estimation-from-azure-data-factory-to-fabric-pipeline.md

 | Read/Write* | $0.50 per 50,000 modified/referenced entities | Read/write of entities in Azure Data Factory       |
 | Monitoring  | $0.25 per 50,000 run records retrieved         | Monitoring of pipeline, activity, trigger, and debug runs |

-## Data Factory in Fabric data pipelines pricing
+## Data Factory for Fabric pricing

+Pricing in Data Factory for Fabric is billed through Data Factory pipelines, and Dataflow Gen1 with Power BI.

+### Fabric data pipelines pricing

 The following table shows a breakdown of the pricing model for data pipelines in Data Factory for Microsoft Fabric: